 With point-to-point encryption and foolproof authentication, PKI certificates provide a safe environment for IoT devices to function without having to worry about data leakage and hacking concerns.
 They authenticate software upgrades as well- making it impossible for hackers to break into the network.
 PKIs are a core concept in TLS (Transport Layer Security) protocol, and implementing them into IoT can bring much-needed standardization and security to it.

-Managing PKI certificates for IoT
+Managing PKI Certificates for IoT

-PKI certificates do not guarantee security by themselves — their efficacy depends on how well they’re managed.
+PKI certificates do not guarantee security by themselves — their efficacy depends on how well they are managed.
 In-house PKI management is not a viable option for IoT devices owing to their sheer number.
 A factory could easily be using thousands of IoT devices, and managing their certificates in-house levies an unnecessary strain on resources.
 Moreover, even one expired or compromised certificate left undetected can wreak havoc on the whole network, leading to outages and rampant attacks.

-Managed PKI solutions offer end-to-end automation of certificates and keys, regardless of their numbers or where they’re stored (HSMs, local file systems, etc.).
+Managed PKI solutions offer end-to-end automation of certificates and keys, regardless of their numbers or where they are stored (HSMs, local file systems, etc.).
 They routinely scan your networks for certificates, provide a comprehensive report of their status, and send immediate alerts in case they detect an anomaly rising out of an expired or compromised certificate.

 How AppViewX CERT+ helps you manage PKIs for IoT

 AppViewX CERT+ helps organizations strengthen their IoT PKI by automating every step in its management.
 It discovers, maintains inventory, provisions, renews, and revokes certificates with minimal human investment.